Urban Decay Naked Honey Eyeshadow Palette Review February 20, 2020

 The Naked Collection, which launched in 2010, made Urban Decay the top-selling eyeshadow brand in the US for several years.
 In fact, the original Naked Palette remains a culturally iconic product for many American beauty fanatics.
 The Naked Palette was the first high-end eyeshadow palette for many beauty consumers.

 Urban Decay Naked Honey Eyeshadow Palette Claims

-The Urban Decay Naked Honey Eyeshadow Palette is the newest member of the Naked Collection from Urban Decay.
+The Naked Honey Eyeshadow Palette is one of the newest members of the Naked Collection.
 This 12-pan palette comes with 12 matte and shimmer shadows that are inspired by 70s retro glam.

-The Urban Decay Naked Honey Eyeshadow Palette comes in a sturdy, yellow gold-hued plastic tin.
+The Naked Honey Palette comes in a sturdy, yellow gold-hued plastic tin.
 I wish the packaging were cardboard, but I cannot deny the sheer beauty of the design.
-The outer tin the Naked Honey Eyeshadow Palette looks like dripping gold or honey.
+The outer tin the Naked Honey Palette looks like dripping gold or honey.

-The inside of the Urban Decay Naked Honey Eyeshadow Palette comes with a large, wide mirror.
-Each shade within the palette is clearly labeled with easy-to-read typography.
-As with all Urban Decay Naked Palettes, there is a slot for the double-ended brush included with the palette.
+Also, the inside of the Naked Honey Palette comes with a large, wide mirror.
+Each shade within the palette appears clearly labeled with easy-to-read typography.
+As with all Urban Decay Naked Palettes, a double-ended brush comes inside.

-The Urban Decay Naked Honey Eyeshadow Palette retails for $49.00 and comes with 11.4 grams of the product.
+The Urban Decay Naked Honey Eyeshadow Palette retails for $49.00.
+The palette comes with 11.4 grams of the product.
 From a price per gram perspective, each gram of shadow is approximately $4.30.